 In most cases, each person contributed to the purchase of the home, even if it wasn’t a 50/50 split.
 If you each want the house but can’t come to an agreement outside of court over who should get it, the courts will decide for you.

 Court battles rarely work out just like either party would like and can lead to further animosity between the couples, complicating the divorce.
-Most people want to avoid a legal battle, so agreeing on a plan to sell the house and split the proceeds is often a simpler solution.
+Most people want to avoid a court case, so agreeing on a plan to sell the house and split the proceeds is often a simpler solution.

 If one person insists on keeping the house, it’s important to understand the liability risks and difficulties of being a single homeowner.

 Selling a home during a divorce is just like selling at any other time, except that you should be crystal clear on who gets what before the sale.
 As long as you’re not itching to get rid of the home, you should be able to get fair market value from a sale.
-Real estate appraisers and agents can help you determine what that value is, at which point both spouses (through their attorneys) should agree exactly on how they’ll divide up the money from the sale.
+Real estate agents and home appraisers can help you determine what that value is, at which point both spouses (through their respective attorneys) should agree exactly on how they’ll divide up the money from the sale.

 Selling a home requires preparation even in the best of times.
 Before putting your house on the market, consider any maintenance the home needs and hire a real estate appraiser to formally assess the value of your house.
 If you decide to invest in some repairs or upgrades, you and your spouse must agree on how to split those expenses and if or how that investment will impact the profit split.
 Discuss this process with your divorce attorney so you can formalize any agreements before investing more money.